ttungl/cracking-code/anagrams_problem.md

 3. { "Radar ghost jilts Kim", "patched hers first", "DEPTH FIRST SEARCH", "DIJKSTRAS ALGORITHM" }
 Returns: { "Radar ghost jilts Kim", "patched hers first" }

-#Disclaimer:

-This problem statement is the exclusive and proprietary property of TopCoder, Inc. Any unauthorized use or reproduction of this information without the prior written consent of TopCoder, Inc. is strictly prohibited. (c)2003, TopCoder, Inc. All rights reserved.